-Update: This study schedule is now available in a redesigned, printable version!
+Update: This GRE study guide is now available in a redesigned, printable version!

-From my experience, the majority of hopeful graduate school or business school students spend between two and three months preparing for the GRE.
-Given we all struggle to sustain our attention and concentration for more than this long, such a duration makes perfect sense.
-After all, life’s inevitable “bumps” and distractions are far more likely to derail you during a six months studying for the GRE that you are better off giving it your all over a period of 2 to 3 months.
-Here is the perfect plan for those who can commit both the time and the cognitive resources necessary for a few months.
+From my experience, the majority of hopeful graduate school or business school students spend between two and three months preparing for the GRE exam.
+Given we all struggle to sustain our attention and concentration for more than this long, such a duration of test prep makes perfect sense.
+After all, there are more opportunities to get distracted in six months of preparation time rather than 2 or 3 months.
+Here is the perfect GRE study guide for those who can commit both the time and the cognitive resources necessary for a few months.

-Unlike my other two weekly study guides – the one week and one month – this study guide has a range of two to three months.
-This wiggle room allows those who have unpredictable schedules – or who simply cannot allocate enough hours each week – to choose the three-month plan.
-For those who have the time and/or simply want to be more aggressive, the study plan below can be shortened to two months.
+Unlike my other two study guides (the one week and one month), this GRE study guide has a range of two to three months.
+This wiggle room allows those who have unpredictable schedules – or who simply cannot allocate enough hours each week — to choose the three-month plan.
+For those who have the time and/or simply want to be more aggressive, it’s a good idea to shorten this study plan to two months.
 For the layout below, however, I will use 8 weeks.
 You can slow down or speed up accordingly — whatever seems to be the best way for you to manage your time.

 - 90 Day Daily Study Plan for Beginners